Haliclona oculata

-Haliclona oculata, sometimes known by the common name mermaid's glove, is a species of sea sponges that is found in depths from 4m to approx 1,000 m.
+Haliclona oculata, sometimes known as the mermaid's glove, finger sponge, or eyed sponge, is a species of sea sponge found in the North Atlantic Ocean at depths ranging from 4 m to approximately 1,000 m, but is often found washed ashore.
+The species is the type species of the genus Haliclona.

 Distribution

-Haliclona oculata is found in the North Atlantic Ocean and also in South Africa.
+Haliclona oculata is found in the North Atlantic Ocean, including European coastal waters.